Aliases for EXOSC3 Gene

 EXOSC3 (Exosome Component 3) is a Protein Coding gene.
-Diseases associated with EXOSC3 include pontocerebellar hypoplasia, type 1b and pontocerebellar hypoplasia type 1.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Unfolded Protein Response.
-GO annotations related to this gene include RNA binding and 3-5-exoribonuclease activity.
+Diseases associated with EXOSC3 include pontocerebellar hypoplasia type 1 and pontocerebellar hypoplasia, type 1b.
+Among its related pathways are Transport to the Golgi and subsequent modification and Unfolded Protein Response (UPR).
+GO annotations related to this gene include RNA binding and exoribonuclease activity.

 UniProtKB/Swiss-Prot for EXOSC3 Gene